How to Install Apache Tomcat

-Next Steps After Installing Tomcat
+Next Steps After Tomcat Installation

 Out-of-the-box Tomcat can be “functional” but it’s far from completely set up.
 Tomcat configuration and tuning are essential steps to getting the most out of your instance.
 Setting time outs, disk usage, security (encryptions and certificates), and the amount of active connections will improve your Tomcat performance and allow you to utilize more features than what is just standard.
-This part of the installation will require the greatest amount of time and testing but it is necessary if you want to ensure optimal performance.
+This part of Tomcat installation will require the greatest amount of time and testing but it is necessary if you want to ensure optimal performance.

 Support For Your Tomcat Deployments

 OpenLogic offers 24/7/365 Tomcat support that’s backed by SLAs and delivered directly by enterprise architects with 15+ years of experience.
 Talk to a Tomcat expert today to see how OpenLogic can help configure, maintain, and improve your Tomcat deployments.

 - Resource Collection - Apache Tomcat Overview

 - Blog - Tomcat Patching Best Practices

 - Blog - Preparing For Your Next Tomcat Upgrade

 - Blog - Beginner's Guide to Tomcat Memory Configuration

 - Blog - Tomcat vs. TomEE